 Ccostcong=unit∑ΔLMPmaxcongunitopt.

-The efficiency of generating unit contribution can be determined by maximal value of LMP congestion component ΔLMPmaxcong (say $500/MWh).
+The efficiency of a generating unit contribution can be determined by maximal value of LMP congestion component ΔLMPmaxcong (say $500/MWh).
 The maximal Shadow Price for transmission constraint can be established by Shift Factor efficiency threshold and maximal LMP congestion component as follows:

 SPmax maxcongthresholdefficiency.